loutee/hackerrank/README.md

 ## linux-shell
 * ### bash

-	Bash script solutions for the following challenges:
+	Bash script example solutions for the following challenges:

 		Looping and Skipping
 		The World of Numbers